 Imagine spending hours designing your survey, selecting respondents, and setting research objectives.
-Then when the zero-hour finally strikes, the responses aren't flowing in as expected; you're sat wondering what went wrong.
+Then imagine your disappointment when the zero-hour finally strikes, and the responses aren't flowing in as expected.

-Getting your respondents to pay attention and fill out your survey can be the biggest hurdle to overcome.
-It's vital to engage your audience the right way to collect more answers and increase your respondent's overall engagement.
+Getting your respondents to take their time and fill out your survey can be the biggest hurdle to overcome.
+Engaging your audience correctly is vital to collecting more answers and increasing your respondent's overall engagement.
 Here's some need-to-know on boosting your response rate.

-What is response rate and how to calculate it?
+What is the response rate, and how to calculate it?

 Response rate, in general, indicates the percentage of people who decided to take the survey.
 At Survicate, we will automatically calculate this data for you.
-Go to your analytics panel for website and mobile surveys to check on these statistics:
+Go to the Analyze tabs of your Website or in-product surveys to check on these statistics in the chosen timeframe:

 What is a good response rate?